Psychology of Colors in Marketing

 • It represents the brands as creative, imaginative, and wise.

-• Purple color is often for beauty and anti-aging products.
+• Purple color is often used for beauty and anti-aging products.

 • Famous brands that use purple color: Cipla, Yahoo, Cadbury